SPECIALTIES

 Legal nurses often work for law firms, insurance companies, hospital risk management departments, forensic environments, and government agencies.
 In addition, some have independent consulting practices.

-Common Cases Legal Nursing Consultant Encounter
+Common Cases Legal Nursing Consultants Encounter

 • Medical malpractice